Australian Federal Police: Martens conviction

 In October 2006 a Cairns jury convicted pilot Frederic Arthur Martens under sex tourism laws of having intercourse with a 14-year-old girl in Port Moresby, Papua New Guinea.
 However, Martens was not in Port Moresby at the time, and flight records could prove this.
 The AFP refused to retrieve those records despite numerous requests, and Martins could not retrieve them as he was in jail.
 When the records were eventually retrieved by Martens' partner the convictions were quashed, with strong criticism of the AFP by Justice Chesterman.
 The AFP also froze all of Marten's funds while he was in custody, which prevented treatment for his daughter in Port Moresby, who died as a result.

 Bali Nine

 The AFP were contacted by a member of the Bali Nine drug courier gang's father, and they said they would keep a watch on him.
 They could not stop them travelling to Indonesia to smuggle drugs.
 Instead, they contacted the Indonesian police which led to their arrest in Indonesia rather than when returning to Australia.
 The leaders of the gang, Andrew Chan and Myuran Sukumaran, were executed on 29 April 2015.
-The others are still serving prison sentences.
+The others were released from prison after 19 years and returned to Australia in December 2024.